 If you are not considered a homeowner, your entry contribution is included as an asset.
 It is not classed as a financial investment and income will not be deemed.
 Visit the Services Australia website for more information.

 When you leave a retirement village permanently there are some additional costs to consider.

-Management either takes the responsibility for, or assists you or your estate in the resale or re-licencing of your property.
+Management either takes the responsibility for or assists you, or your estate, in the resale or re-licencing of your property.

-Leaseholds and licences tenures will be refunded when you move out of the village, minus any exit or deferred management fees.
+Leaseholds and licence tenures will be refunded when you move out of the village, minus any exit or deferred management fees.
 Refunds are usually reliant on the property being re-occupied, so it may take a while to come through.